muratk5n/thirdwave/en/README.md

 ---

-Undoubtedly an H2 based economy will play into the strengths of some new players, Germany, China, they can get reach sunshine regions easier then they could reach oil/gas rich regions, and import energy cleanly through renewable fuels.
+Undoubtedly an H2 based economy will play into the strengths of some new players who can reach sunshine regions easier then they could reach oil/gas rich regions, and import energy cleanly through renewable fuels.
 US was the king of an earlier era, it had the natural resources, and the military to get to OPP (other people's petroleum).
 But we cannot keep the existing system forever..
 The world needs more energy, and climate change threatens to destroy us all.
 I believe renewable fuels will democratize the use of energy and make everyone richer.
 Power dynamics will change but that cannot be helped.

 ---